 To understand the insurance landscape for treatments for RA, we reviewed publicly available coverage policies from the Centers for Medicare and Medicaid Services (CMS) and Medi-CAL, the five largest national commercial insurers (Aetna, Anthem, Cigna, Humana, and UnitedHealthcare [UHC]), and two California-based insurers (Kaiser Permanente and Health Net).
 Because upadacitinib was recently approved, we were unable to find comprehensive coverage information for all insurers.
-Note that all coverage information provided below is current as of November 26, 2019.
 We were unable to locate any National Coverage Determinations or Local Coverage Determinations for any of the treatments under review.

-Impact of Plan-Level Access Restrictions on Effectiveness of Biologics Among Patients with Rheumatoid or Psoriatic Arthritis43
+Impact of Plan-Level Access Restrictions on Effectiveness of Biologics Among Patients with Rheumatoid or Psoriatic Arthritis

-A recent publication by employees of Eli Lilly and Company suggested that some coverage policies may impact the effectiveness of biologics among patients with RA.43 Remarkably, 66% of patients had no restrictions on any TIM.
+A recent publication by employees of Eli Lilly and Company suggested that some coverage policies may impact the effectiveness of biologics among patients with RA.
+Remarkably, 66% of patients had no restrictions on any TIM.
 Using data on 3,993 patients with RA from a claims database, they found non-significant trends towards a reduction in medication adherence (OR 0.90, 0.77-1.05, p=0.182) and treatment effectiveness (OR 0.93, 0.78-1.10, p=0.376) for patients with plans with access restrictions compared to those without access restrictions.
 In a subgroup analysis, these differences reached statistical significance for patients in plans with step therapy (OR 0.81, 0.67-0.98 for treatment effectiveness; OR 0.81, 0.68-0.96 for medication adherence) versus those without step therapy.
-However, there was also a trend toward greater adherence and greater effectiveness in patients with plans requiring prior authorization.43 Given the small effect sizes, the small sample size, the lack of detailed patient-level data, the significant differences among patients in plans without restrictions and those with restrictions, and the lack of a propensity score adjusted analysis, these results should be interpreted with caution.
+However, there was also a trend toward greater adherence and greater effectiveness in patients with plans requiring prior authorization.
+Given the small effect sizes, the small sample size, the lack of detailed patient-level data, the significant differences among patients in plans without restrictions and those with restrictions, and the lack of a propensity score adjusted analysis, these results should be interpreted with caution.